holmisen/agg/README.md

 `group by [` _column_ ... `]` `{` _command_ ... `}`

-Splits the data set into groups (subsets) based in the given input columns.
+Splits the dataset into groups (subsets) based in the given input columns.

+Commands inside the braces act on the groups.

 `project [` _column_ [ `as` _name_ ] ... `]`